udaykamboj/ModernNewTab/README.md

 3. Click **"Load unpacked"**
 4. Select your `quicktab-extension` folder
 5. Extension will appear in your extensions list

-4. **Test the Extension**

-1. Open a new tab in Chrome/Edge
-2. You should see the QuickTab interface instead of the default new tab
-3. Click "Customize Settings" to configure your preferences

 ## 🔧 Development